-At Southeast Veterinary Neurology, we have a team of skilled specialists in Miami and Boynton Beach with in-depth experience handling complex medical cases, including the management of brain tumors in dogs and cats.
+At Southeast Veterinary Neurology, we have a team of skilled specialists in Miami, Boynton Beach and Jupiter with in-depth experience handling complex medical cases, including the management of brain tumors in dogs and cats.
 While the diagnosis of a brain tumor in your pet might come as a shock, our specialists and supporting staff are here to help you through the treatment process at every step.

 Out of all the neurological problems that affect pets, especially older dogs and cats, brain tumors are quite common.
 Why these tumors occur in the first place is not easy to answer, as a combination of genetic and environmental factors can contribute to cancer development.

 If your pet is showing unusual signs that could indicate a neurological problem, reach out to us today.

 What are the Clinical Signs of a Brain Tumor in Dogs and Cats?

 The location of your pet’s tumor will dictate the kind of clinical signs you see, which may include: